Ian2731/UFO-Sighting-Javascript-Table/README.md

-Using Javascript and DOM manipulation to create a dynamic table that allows users to filter the table data for specific values
+Using Javascript and DOM manipulation to create a dynamic table that allows users to filter the table data for specific values.